Skip to main content

 Petition to Probate a Will

 Filing a formal testacy petition is not as simple as submitting a will to the court.
-The petition must meet specific content requirements so the court and all interested parties understand exactly what is being asked.
+The petition must meet specific content requirements so the court and all interested parties understand what is being asked.
+The petition must include the same information required for an application for informal probate, plus additional details.

 A petition for formal probate of a will must: 1.
 Request an order as to the testacy of the decedent in relation to a particular instrument which may or may not have been informally probated and determining the heirs; 2.
 Contain the statements required for informal applications as stated in paragraph 1 of subsection B of section 14-3301 and the statements required by subdivisions (b) and (c), paragraph 2 of subsection B of section 14-3301; and 3.
 State whether the original of the last will of the decedent is in the possession of the court or accompanies the petition.